-In accordance with the terms of the trust indenture governing the convertible debentures, the quarterly dividend declared on November 3, 2021 on Quebecor Class B Shares triggered an adjustment to the floor price and ceiling price then in effect.
-Accordingly, effective November 18, 2021, the conversion features of the convertible debentures are subject to an adjusted floor price of approximately \$25.49 per share (that is, a maximum number of approximately 5,883,572 Class B Shares corresponding to a ratio of \$150.0 million to the adjusted floor price) and an adjusted ceiling price of approximately \$31.87 per share (that is, a minimum number of approximately \$150.0 million to the adjusted floor price).
+In accordance with the terms of the trust indenture governing the convertible debentures, the quarterly dividend declared on November 2, 2022 on Quebecor Class B Shares triggered an adjustment to the floor price and ceiling price then in effect.
+Accordingly, effective November 18, 2022, the conversion features of the convertible debentures are subject to an adjusted floor price of approximately \$24.62 per share (that is, a maximum number of approximately 6,093,373 Class B Shares corresponding to a ratio of \$150.0 million to the adjusted floor price) and an adjusted ceiling price of approximately \$30.77 per share (that is, a minimum number of approximately 4,874,699 Class B Shares corresponding to a ratio of \$150.0 million to the adjusted ceiling price).

-Board of directors
+Board of Directors